Janesville, Wisconsin: Media

 The Janesville Gazette, owned by Adams Publishing Group, is one of two daily newspapers in Rock County, Wisconsin, (the Beloit Daily News is the other), and serves a regional market stretching into Walworth County.
 Delavan-based Community Shoppers, Inc. publishes the bi-weekly Janesville Messenger.

 Janesville has two television stations licensed to the city: Ion Television-affiliated WIFS (channel 57), which has its offices and transmitter in Madison and serves all of south-central Wisconsin, and W65EE (channel 65), a low-power translator station of the Trinity Broadcasting Network.
 Janesville is part of the Madison television market.
+Television stations from the Rockford market are also available on cable and over the air.

 Janesville is home to three radio stations: news/talk WCLO (1230 AM), country WJVL (99.9 FM) and mainstream rock WWHG (105.9 FM), the latter of which is licensed to nearby Evansville and has studios in Janesville.
 All stations are owned by Big Radio.
-Variety WADR-LP (103.5 FM), a low-powered station, also broadcasts to the city.
+Variety WADR-LP (103.5 FM), a low-power station, also broadcasts to the city.
 Other radio stations serving the Janesville area include WFAW (940 AM), WBEL (1380 AM), WGEZ (1490 AM), WBKY (95.9 FM), WSLD (104.5 FM), and WSJY (107.3 FM).
+Janesville is also covered by radio stations from the Madison and Rockford markets.